antirez/disque/README.md

 message visiblity for other workers (the command basically returns the *retry* time of the job), so the worker should make sure to send the next `WORKING` command before this time elapses.
-Moreover, a worker that may want to use this iterface may fetch the retry value with the `SHOW` command when starting to process a message, or may simply send a `WORKING` command ASAP, like in the following example (in pseudo code):
+Moreover, a worker that may want to use this interface may fetch the retry value with the `SHOW` command when starting to process a message, or may simply send a `WORKING` command ASAP, like in the following example (in pseudo code):